MDSplus/Documentation/docs/reference/mdstcl.md

 * Commands are not case sensitive.
 * Some commands (e.g., TDI expressions) need to be encased in triple double quotation marks (`"""like this"""`).
 * Commands and flags can be abbreviated to a point of disambiguation.
 (For example, `show version` can be simply typed as `sho ver`).
 * Additional qualifiers or arguments that begin with a slash (e.g., `directory /tag` or `clean cmod /shot...`) can be preceeded by a space.
+However, when using the built-in help, there must be no space before parameters (e.g., `help directory/tag`).
 * Users who prefer a graphical user interface (over TCL's command line) can accomplish many of the same things using the jTraverser2 tool (link to GUI tools here).